emabuell/emabuell.github.io/content/authors/admin/_index.md

 ---

 Hi everyone!
 I'm an applied math PhD student at Gran Sasso Science Institute in L'Aquila, Italy.
-My main interest is in numerical methods for machine and deep learning.
+My main interests are: large scale numerical optimization methods for deep learning, implicit biases of optimization, and feature learning mechanisms in deep networks.
-I’m currently working on Dynamical low-rank approaches to train neural networks.
 You can reach me at emanuele.zangrando@gssi.it